intellistream/SAGE-Pub/docs_src/index_content.md

 ## 🤝 Join Our Community

-Connect with other sage-developers, get help, and stay updated on the latest developments:
+Connect with other sage-developers, get help, and stay updated on the latest developments.

-**💬 [Join SAGE Community](./docs/COMMUNITY.md)** - Complete guide to all our communication channels

 Quick links: